ricardopieper/donkey-lang/Freyr VM.md

 The most you can do is use mode 1 and push %1 to the stack with a pushimm if it fits in the instruction.

-BINARY INTEGER LOGIC FUNCTIONS
+BINARY INTEGER COMPARE FUNCTIONS

-Performs an arithmetic binary operation on integers.
+Performs a compare operation on integers.
 Pushes a byte to the stack 0x00 if false, 0x01 if true

 Operations can be: